First dates can be stressful. And coming up with first date questions without sounding like you are interrogating your date can be tough

 When you are a bit older you have far more other things going on in your life to be able to be that clear about what it is you want from the off.
 Because if you are judging each person as they cross your path then what you want from them will change.

 For example, if all you ever encounter is 1’s, then you may want to just get a dog and delete the Pinterest wedding board.
-If you meet lots of 2’s and you are always short of a plus one or something to do on a Sunday afternoon, then they may just fill a temporary gap for you.
+If you meet lots of 2’s and you are always short of a plus one or something to do on a Sunday afternoon, then they may just fill a temporary gap for you with friends with benefits.
 If you happen to be really lucky and meet a 3, then they won’t hit you straight from the off with their list of requirements.
 They will be busy getting to know you, at a steady pace, respectfully, to see if you are their 3.

 If you are in a place in your life where you have a lot going on or you’re fresh out of a long-term relationship, then seeking a 3 might not be a great idea.
 But a well-chosen 2 might be the answer.